 Something that I’ve seen quite recently in horror movies and series is the “love story with some horror”.
-The Haunting of Bly Manor seems to be the one who kinda started the trend last year.
+The Haunting of Bly Manor seems to be the one who kinda started the trend in 2020.

 The second season of the Haunting series was not just focused on the horror aspect, it also gave us a beautiful lesbian love story between Jamie and Dani.
 And it became one of my favorite lesbian ships!

 The two meet when Dani moves to London to take care of two children at the Bly Manor.
 Jamie is the gardener who works there.
 At first, the two seem a bit hesitant around each other, but this doesn’t last long.